 Materials companies are often extremely cyclical investments that tend to rise and fall based on broad-based economic trends and industrial demand.
 That said, a few have passed the test of time and managed to deliver consistent dividends regardless.

-While this is certainly a cyclical business, Linde offers some shelter from the economic shocks that many of its businessmates suffer.
+It’s a cyclical business, but Linde offers some shelter from the economic shocks that many of its businessmates suffer.
 That’s in part because of its diverse offerings, but also because of the industries it supplies.

-“The company has a strong presence in many defensive end markets, including health care, food and beverages, and electronics that should generate consistent revenues even in a soft economic environment,” says Argus Research analyst Alexandra Yates, who is one of 18 Buys on LIN shares (vs. six Holds and one Sell).
+“The company has a strong presence in many defensive end markets, including health care, food and beverages, and electronics that should generate consistent revenues even in a soft economic environment,” says Argus Research analyst Alexandra Yates, who is one of 21 Buys on LIN shares (vs. five Holds and two Sells).
 “In addition, Linde currently manages a significant $10 billion backlog of projects, mostly under contract with blue-chip companies, which provide strong and steady cash flow and maintain a solid balance sheet.
 The long-term contracts allow for safe and consistent returns and position the company for future growth.”

-In fact, its business has been so relatively stable that it has—by virtue of its 2018 merger with fellow gas giant Praxair—been able to deliver 32 consecutive years of increased dividends to its shareholders, most recently an 8% hike announced in October 2024.
+In fact, its business has been so relatively stable that it has—by virtue of its 2018 merger with fellow gas giant Praxair—been able to deliver 33 consecutive years of increased dividends to its shareholders, most recently a 7% hike announced in February 2026, to $1.60 per share.

 While long-term buy-and-holders might look away from the materials sector, Linde sticks out as both a Dividend Aristocrat and a surprisingly stable “forever stock.”